Gunmen storm school in Cameroon, killing at least six children | Education

 Isabel Dione ran into the school to search for her 12-year-old daughter when she heard about the shooting.
 She found her on the floor of a classroom, bleeding from the stomach.
 "She was helpless and she was shouting 'mum please help me', and I told her 'only your God can save you now'," Dione told Reuters.
 The girl was rushed to hospital where she is undergoing treatment for a gunshot wound.

-The United Nations' Office for the Coordination of Humanitarian Affairs said eight children had died, some by machete, and that 12 were wounded.
+The United Nations' Office for the Coordination of Humanitarian Affairs said eight children were killed, some by machete, and that 12 were wounded.

 Videos circulating on social media filmed by local journalists showed adults rushing from the school with children in their arms, surrounded by wailing onlookers.
-One photo verified by Reuters showed the inside of a classroom, where a pile of dried blood had pooled on the floor near some scattered flip-flops.
+One photo verified by Reuters showed the inside of a classroom, where dried blood had pooled on the floor near some scattered flip-flops.

 Local education official Ahhim Abanaw Obase confirmed six deaths of children aged between 12 and 14 and added that another eight had been taken to hospital.
 Anougou and another official blamed the attack on the secessionists but did not offer evidence.